 Students fulfill the first step in the qualifying phase by taking the subject fields examination.
 The examination may be taken in any fall or spring semester after the proficiency phase has been completed.
 The subject fields or disciplines for the exam are developed from the area of inquiry and concentration paper topic.
 The student begins by developing a preliminary reading list in the subject fields.
 The reading list is then approved and supplemented by the examining faculty in those fields.
 The major field examination must include at least two fields/disciplines.
 The oral exam is administered by the examining faculty at the end of the semester.
 The format for the exam is determined by the examining faculty and may include written components.
 The goal is to provide students with a focused framework for study and an opportunity to demonstrate achievement at a high level.
 Success in the oral examination does not entirely depend upon the student's ability to answer one specific question or group of questions.
-The examination.
+The examiners will be alert to gauging whether the student's responses demonstrate evidence of serious preparation for the examination.
 More importantly, however, they will be assessing what the student does know and whether there are significant gaps in knowledge that need to be remedied before the student can proceed to the dissertation phase.
 The grade report for the exam and examiner feedback will be useful for each student in preparing for the dissertation proposal.